 Of course, filling options are as varied as your imagination.
 Try mixing up the add-ins like bacon, shrimp, cheddar, jalapeno, broccoli, etc. for new flavor combinations.

 In my experience, both men and women are unable to resist these mini spinach quiches, proving that when it comes down to it (and contrary to the popular expression), real men definitely DO eat quiche!

-Mini Spinach Quiches Recipe Links
+Add Mini Spinach Quiches to your Recipe Box

 Sayings of the Oracle (December 1972)

 DEAR ORACLE: ‘Tis the time of year when everyone is wishing on turkey and chicken wishbones.
 Can you tell me where this custom originated?
 M.S.